Smart Query Acceleration Using Summaries¶

 Creation, insertion and refreshing process are very similar to those used for remote tables.
 But, unlike these ones, they provide full data lineage of the views used in its definition, in the same way as a standard derived view.
 This allows, not only keeping the data lineage information, but also invalidating the data automatically if the definition of an underlying view changes.

-In Denodo Standard, this feature is disabled.
-See also Restrictions of Denodo Standard.
+In Denodo Professional or in Denodo Standard, this feature is disabled.
+See also Denodo Platform - Subscription Bundles.